 Date Submitted

 Name of Project

-Name of Property
+Name of Property Owner

-Owner

-Address of Property
+Address of Property Owner

-Owner

 Phone Number

-If applicant is a corporation or entity,

-please provide the following information Engineer or Surveyor Information
+If applicant is a corporation or entity, please provide the following information for the primary contact person Engineer or Surveyor Information

-for the primary contact person

 Name of Firm

 Firm

 Name Address of

 Firm

 Contact

 Name

+Di ana Manda a A

 Phone Number Agent's Name and

-Position
+Addross Position

 Address

 Address and Location of Subject Property:

+riddress and Docation of Subject Property.

 Site Acreage:

+-

 Tax Map #

 Parcel #

-Please provide a description of the proposed development activity: This application form should be accompanied by a subdivision sketch plat which includes the following information.
+Please provide a description of the proposed development activity:

+This application form should be accompanied by a subdivision sketch plat which includes the following information.
 Applicant shall verify here below that the requisite site information has been included.

-North Arrow Scale Name and location of all adjacent property owners Tax Map Number for subject property and all adjacent property owners) Deed book and page number for the subject property and adjacent properties Name and address of the surveyor or engineer who prepared the subdivision plat Total site acreage Approximate size and location of all proposed storm water management facilities Approximate acreage of site area in streets, sidewalks or other impervious areas Vicinity Map (at a scale of 600'-1" or greater) Number of commercial or residential building lots proposed Average lot size Location of flood plain and amount of site acreage within the floodplain (if applicable) Proposed method for delivery of public utilities, including potable water, wastewater, electricity and telephone services
+Name and location of all adjacent property owners

+Tax Map Number for subject property and all adjacent property owners)

+Deed book and page number for the subject property and adjacent properties

+Name and address of the surveyor or engineer who prepared the subdivision plat

+- Total site acreage - Approximate size and location of all proposed storm water management facilities - Approximate acreage of site area in streets, sidewalks or other impervious areas

+Vicinity Map (at a scale of 600'-1" or greater)

+Number of commercial or residential building lots proposed

+Average lot size

+Location of flood plain and amount of site acreage within the floodplain (if applicable)

+Proposed method for delivery of public utilities, including potable water, wastewater, electricity and telephone services